 This course will give students the opportunity to explore the three essential genres of creative writing in a practicum setting.
 Study and practice will center on basic analytic methods for reading and basic inventive methods for writing short fiction, poetry, and dramatic narratives.
 Course assignments will include exercises in writing the short story, including the short graphic narrative; various poetic forms such as the sonnet, the villanelle, and the free verse poem; and variants of the short dramatic narrative such as the screen treatment, the story board, and the short film script.
 Creative Writing can be taken to satisfy either required Junior/Senior Writing-Intensive credit or Open Elective Liberal Arts credit.
 It will allow students who are planning visual arts careers involving writing (i.e., illustration, film, and video) to develop the basic critical and writing performance skills necessary for their professional advancement.
 Students who may be considering the Creative Writing Concentration program are strongly urged to take this course during their Sophomore year.
 Fulfills Humanities/Cultural Studies distribution requirement.
 Creative Writing Concentration course.

-Continuing Education + Community Outreach
+Continuing Education + Community Outreach Coordinator

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.